-In this article, we explore investing in a franchise as a way to obtain a E-2 visa for the United States.
+In this article, we explore purchasing a franchise as a way to obtain a E-2 visa for the United States.
 A franchise agreement is a contract between a company known as the ‘franchisor’ on the one hand, and a company or individual known as the ‘franchisee’ on the other hand, whereby the franchisor grants the franchisee the right to sell its products and/or services using the franchisor’s brand, structure, know-how and method of operation.

 The franchisee is allowed to conduct business under the brand of the franchisor upon payment of a fee, known as a ‘royalty’.
 The royalty generally constitutes a fixed sum or a percentage of the franchisee’s revenues.
 The franchisee, also, is required to pay an entry fee when signing the franchise agreement.